Create Your First Service Flows

 Testing

 Test your flow after each step.
 To test, select the task on the monitoring page and choose restart from the actions.
-Alternatively, you can click restart in the top menu of the agent task view.

 Return to task once restarted and see if expected values have been written to the data token.